skyward-er/matlab-simulator/ControlSimulator/matlabTransceiver/README.md

 serialbridge("Close");                % Closes the serial port
 ```

+Procedure in order to use the **MatlabTransceiver** module: https://git.skywarder.eu/scs/hermes/r2a-obsw/-/blob/Serial4Simulations-dev/src/tests/hardware_in_the_loop/README.md

 ***WARNING***:
 * It's possible to open just ONE serial port with this module
 * The files serialib.h and serialib.cpp were modified in order to fix compiling errors on windows